With additional reporting by Cassandra Stone

 When our children spend so much of the day away from us at school, the moments we do have together are precious.
 But, they don't always feel precious in the whirlwind of getting ready and out the door each day.
 Sometimes it seems like no matter how much time we allot, it is never enough.
 After all, who can predict that last week's favorite train shirt would lead to a full-on toddler meltdown during your morning routine for school?
 If you're looking to practice Montessori at home, here are some helpful ideas for your morning routine.

-Here are a few things you can do to help your child have an easier morning routine when going back to school:
+Here are a few things 'Montessori at home' tips you can do to help your child have an easier morning routine when going back to school: